 Last year a special service was held to mark the reburial of artefacts and remains known as the ‘Fewston Assemblage’ which has been carefully moved and examined during the building of the Washburn Heritage Centre.
 Local descendants of those whose remains were discovered, were involved throughout the project and took part in the service for all those whose remains have now been returned to burial plots beside the church.

 An exhibition documenting the findings has already been opened, and a series of illustrated talks have been given at the Washburn Heritage Centre by some of the team involved in the research.
-A special wall hanging, (pictured) created by a team of volunteers, to commemorate the 154 Assemblage individuals has also been unveiled and is on show.
+A special wall hanging, (pictured above left) created by a team of volunteers, to commemorate the 154 Assemblage individuals has also been unveiled and is on show.
 (Pictured, Textile artist Maureen Fackrell of Knaresborough, Washburn Stitcher, Liz Carnell of Harrogate and project leader Sally Robinson of Fewston, with the Fewston Assemblage Project panel)

 The book, film and exhibition have been made possible with support from the Heritage Lottery Fund and the Liz and Terry Bramall Foundation.
 The exhibition can be viewed on Sundays from 11am-4pm when the tea-room is open.